Is Bragg’s Liquid Aminos a healthy version of soy sauce? The label boasts a wide range of amino acids, that must be a good thing …. right??

 Problems with MSG

 Monosodium glutamate (MSG) is addictive and a brain stimulant that can cause a variety of issues (i.e. rapid heartbeat, tingling, depression, chest pain).
 Asthma too.
-As a life-long asthmatic, I have learned this one the hard way.
+As a life-long asthmatic, I learned this one the hard way.
 When I eat food with MSG, my lungs get tight and my jaw locks up.

 MSG is not good for anyone; especially kids under 12 yrs. old because their blood brain barrier isn’t fully developed and MSG can travel up into their brain.
 This can cause headaches, fatigue, eye damage, and neurological issues.
 If that child (or adult) has an autism spectrum disorder then the symptoms can be even more intense.
 Adults can have a thin blood brain barrier too, so watch out for MSG …. it’s sneaky and in a lot of foods that might surprise you (i.e. protein isolate, hydrolyzed vegetable protein, soy extract).